Credible takeaways

 Pros and cons of a 7/1 ARM

-However, should you decide to keep the loan, you’ll need to be comfortable with the idea of your monthly payment possibly going up.
+However, should you decide to keep the loan, you’ll need to be comfortable with the possibility that your monthly payment could go up.
 Plus, if rates continue to rise, you might end up paying more in interest over the long haul.

 Pros

-• Could pay less in interest: If rates remain low (or even drop), you could potentially save on overall interest.
-On top of that, if you take the difference in your monthly payment versus a fixed-rate mortgage and put it toward the principal, you might reduce the balance you’re paying interest on, saving you even more money.
+- Could pay less in interest: If rates remain low, you could save on overall interest.
+Also, if you take the difference in your monthly payment vs. a fixed-rate mortgage and put it toward the principal, you may reduce the balance you’re paying interest on.

-• Beneficial if you’ll move soon: If you know you’ll move within seven years, you could save by selling the house before the rate adjusts.
-You can save on monthly cash flow and interest until you move again.
+- Beneficial if you’ll move soon: If you know you’ll move within seven years, you could save by selling the house before the rate adjusts.

 Learn More: ARM vs. Fixed Mortgage: How to Choose Between Them